· Animal and Food Science

 Department chairs may request the assistance of Human Resources in recruiting Church Service missionaries to meet specific needs.
 Church Service missionaries usually work 8-32 hours per week for 6-24 months.

-Near relatives may be employed by the University; however, they may not work in the same department, supervise one another, or have offices in close proximity.
 University policy defines near relatives as parents, siblings, spouses, children, stepchildren, grandchildren, grandparents, in-laws, nieces, nephews, uncles, aunts, and first cousins.

 Department chairs may apply for departmental memberships in professional organizations with the approval of their college deans.
 Budget permitting, department chairs may also pay up to $300 per year per faculty member for memberships in professional organizations.